 Support is roughly split for hydraulic fracking, the process of extracting shale gas using chemically treated pressurized water.
 A recent United States poll shows 45% support, 41% don’t support, and the rest don’t know what it is.
 But of course that same poll shows fracking support is highly polarized, with Republicans supporting 71%/20% and Democrats against 22%/60%.
 Since… Continue reading Coal is so bad it makes fracking good

 Genetically Modified (GM) crops are slowly gaining traction against “frankenfood” opposition.
 I think this is great.
 Though if you hate GM crops, of course you’re unhappy.
 Similar to global warming, people tend to hold quasi-religious beliefs about GM crops.
 So realistically this (partisan) post won’t change anyone’s mind.
 But if you are on the fence… Continue reading GM Crops: The Perfect is the Enemy of the Good

 Last week’s post on Atheism as a sacred belief showed how atheists can be as dogmatic as anyone.
 The central insight is anything we care passionately about can become sacralized, and immune to reason.
 Even atheism.
 Since I’m a ra-ra science fan, science works that way for me.
-For example I love this “it works… Continue reading Living with a deep faith in science, as well as listing common anti-science beliefs.
+For example I love this “it works… Continue reading Living with a deep faith in science